 There are a number of farmhouses within the village which are typically attached to farm complexes (many of which have been converted to residential).
 Hunt Hall Farmhouse on Ash Yard fits this type as it has a street facing residential building with farm buildings located towards the rear of the of the property.
-Daubeney Farm on Lower Hall Lane is an attractive seventeenth century farm with nineteenth century details.
+Daubeney Farmhouse on Lower Hall Lane is an attractive seventeenth century farmhouse with nineteenth century phasing.
 It has a stable and barn attached to the front of the farmhouse.
-The exterior is brick painted white with an attractive plague located on the second storey.
-Church Farmhouse is one of the grandest examples in the village, situated in a prominent position within the small centre of the village on Bale Road.
-It is symmetrical with a Georgian style porch.
-Stile Farmhouse located on The Street is of modest height and its single range is of flint and red brick.
+The exterior is brick painted white with an attractive plaque located on the second storey.
+Church Farmhouse is one of the grandest examples in the village, situated in a prominent position within the small centre of the village on Bale Road, it is symmetrical with a Georgian style porch.
+Stile Farmhouse located on The Street has a long range which has been divided to create a multi-occupancy building.

-Front elevation of Daubeney Hall Farm on Lower Hall Lane
+Front elevation of Daubeney Hall Farmhouse on Lower Hall Lane